Pro Shop: (02) 6653 4544

 All competition cards must be completed and returned to the Pro Shop within 15 minutes of finishing the round or the card will not be accepted.

-Practising on the course is prohibited except on the practice area.
+Practicing on the course is prohibited except on the practice area.

 The Committee will stipulate starting times for all major competitions and play-offs.
 Members desiring to play in the competition but who have not entered their names on the starting sheet shall hit off at the discretion of the starter.